Incident Reporting and Investigation

 If a student advises you that they were injured on campus, please direct them to the Safety Officer

-NOTE: All documents must be forwarded to the Occupational Health & Safety Department as soon as possible for investigative and administrative purposes.
+NOTE: All documents must be forwarded to the Safety and Emergency Management Department as soon as possible for investigative and administrative purposes.
 Once the initial report is submitted, the Safety Officer will guide you through the next steps if required.

 - When are investigations required?